-- Make sure you are using the cable management features like velcro straps that your case comes with.
+- Ensure you are using the cable management features like velcro straps your case comes with.

-To install the GPU, first, you have to identify the x16 PCIe slot.
-It should be colored differently than the other PCIe slots, and even if it’s the same color, it should be a bit long in length.
+First, you must identify the x16 PCIe slot to install the GPU.
+It should be colored differently than the other PCIe slots, and even if it’s the same color, it should be a bit long.

-However, if you can’t identify it, then refer to your motherboard’s manual just to be on the safe side.
+If you can’t identify it, refer to your motherboard’s manual just to be safe.
 Once you know which one is the x16 PCIe slot, follow these steps to install the GPU:

 - First of all, unscrew the PCIe slot brackets from the case.
 These brackets ensure that dust does not enter from the back.
 However, you have to remove them to install the GPU.
 Once it’s placed, you can put them back on.

-- On one end of the PCIe x16 slot, you will find a plastic latch; push it down.
+- You will find a plastic latch on one end of the PCIe x16 slot; push it down.

-- Hold the GPU firmly, and push it down gently into the slot while aligning its connector with the x16 slot.
-You will hear a satisfying click sound once the GPU has latched onto its place.
+- Hold the GPU firmly and push it down gently into the slot while aligning its connector with the x16 slot.
+You will hear a satisfying click once the GPU has latched onto its place.

-With your GPU connected, all you have to do is plug it in with the PSU using the relevant connector.
-You can refer to your GPU’s manual to figure out exactly which connector and/or adapter you need.
+With your GPU connected, you must plug it in with the PSU using the relevant connector.
+You can refer to your GPU’s manual to determine which connector and adapter you need.

-Now you have finally built your gaming PC.
-However, to make it tidy and clean, you should do some cable management.
+Now, you have finally built your gaming PC.
+However, you should do cable management to make it tidy and clean.

 There are many cables that you will have to connect throughout your system.
-From the PC case’s front IO header to RGB fans, if you cannot figure out which cable goes where, then always refer to the instruction manual.
+From the PC case’s front IO header to RGB fans, always refer to the instruction manual if you need help figuring out which cable goes where.

-When building your rig, you need to use velcro straps and zip ties throughout the build to manage the cables properly.
-First of all, group together the cables that seem to be going to the same place or near each other, then tie them up with a velcro strap or a zip tie and route them in such a way that they neither block the airflow nor are they visible.
+When building your rig, you must use velcro straps and zip ties throughout the build to properly manage the cables.
+First, group together the wires that seem to be going to the same place or near each other, then tie them up with a velcro strap or a zip tie and route them so that they neither block the airflow nor are they visible.

-You should route the cables through the back of the motherboard tray; this way, most of the cables will be tucked away neatly, and your PC will look more beautiful than ever.
+It would help if you routed the cables through the back of the motherboard tray; this way, most of the wires will be tucked away neatly, and your PC will look better and tidier.

 The Maintenance Phase

-Now that you have built your gaming rig, you must be very excited to enjoy it and run some games.
-However, it is best to do a thorough check to see if everything is connected and working properly.
-Furthermore, it is also advised that you learn a few tips to maintain the computer, so it doesn’t face any issues with time.
+Now that you have built your gaming rig, you must be excited to enjoy it and run some games.
+However, it is best to thoroughly check to see if everything is connected and working correctly.
+Furthermore, it is also advised that you learn a few tips to maintain the computer so it runs smoothly with time.

-First, head over to the BIOS and see if all the components show up.
+First, head to the BIOS and see if all the components appear.
 For instance, check if all the RAMs are detected and if all the storage you have installed is showing up.
 If all is good and well, then you can move to the next step, that is, to monitor the temperatures and performance.

 Monitor Thermals and Performance